-Experts say the most common wedding color mistakes include: forgetting to factor in your venue colors, waiting too long to choose, and picking bridesmaids colors that don’t flatter your party.
+Experts say the most common wedding colour mistakes include: forgetting to factor in your venue colours, waiting too long to choose, and picking bridesmaid's colours that don’t flatter your party.
+Having a plan sets the tone for the wedding celebration and creates an atmosphere of your choice, influencing everything from decorations to attire.
+A well-chosen theme helps make your wedding memorable and visually stunning.

 2. Determine your budget.

-Most newlyweds say they underestimated their wedding budget by an average of 45%, so make sure you leave some wiggle room or get in a positive mindset about compromise.
+Most newlyweds say they underestimated their wedding budget by an average of 45%, so make sure you leave some wiggle room or get into a positive mindset about compromise.
+A well-defined budget helps couples allocate resources wisely, preventing any financial stress.
+It also guides your choices about venues, vendors, and all the intricate details that contribute to a wedding.
+As a result, you can prioritize what truly matters to you in your wedding.

 3. Assemble your team

-The average couple spends $1,500 – $3,500 on a wedding planner for their big day.
+The average couple spends $1,500–$3,500 on a wedding planner for their big day.
 But if you’re on a budget, friends and family work too!
+Each member plays a crucial role in bringing your vision to life.
+Don’t take it all on yourself!

-The bride’s gown is the centerpiece of the entire day.
-Ideally, the bride’s gown should reflect her personality and her groom’s desires.
+The bride’s gown is the centrepiece of the entire day.
+Ideally, the bride’s gown should reflect her style and personality.
+Bridal boutiques and designers provide a range of options, making it easy to try on different styles and find the one that suits her most.
 Today, expect to spend around $2000 on your dress on average.

 5. Start the guest list